Topological phase transition of deformed ${\mathbb Z}_3$ toric code: Phase Diagram of Deformed Toric Code

 As \(\beta\) increases from \(0\), corresponding to a decrease in the classical temperature \(T\), the ensemble undergoes spontaneous symmetry breaking, and the classical spins gradually begin to align.
 This process continues until the system reaches the critical point at \(\beta = \beta_c\).
 At this critical point, the system transitions into an ordered phase.
 In the ordered phase, where \(\exp\left(\beta\right) > \exp\left(\beta_c\right)\), the classical spins become aligned, resulting in confined nets and, consequently, the confinement of \(e\) anyons.

-In the AFM regime, where \(\exp(\beta) < 1\), the classical system remains disordered, ensuring that the \(e\) anyons remain deconfined across the entire parameter range, except at the point \(\exp(\beta) = 0\).
-This point corresponds to the \(T=0\) limit of the AFM \(Q=3\) Potts model and marks another critical point.
-At this critical point, the system is described by a \(\mathbb{Z}_4\) parafermion CFT with a central charge of \(c = 1\)~\cite{Jacobsen06-1}, signifying a transition to the Beker-Kadanoff phase.
-While the parameter regime \(\exp(\beta) < 0\) is inaccessible through the deformed wavefunction, the critical point exhibits intriguing properties that merit further exploration.
+\begin{revision} In the real-temperature AFM regime $0<e^{\beta}<1$, the classical system remains disordered and the $e$ anyons remain deconfined; this extended regime is not itself a critical phase boundary.
+Its endpoint $e^{\beta}=0$ is the $T=0$ AFM $Q=3$ Potts critical point, described by the $\mathbb Z_4$ parafermion CFT with $c=1$~\cite{Jacobsen06-1}.
+Crossing formally to $e^{\beta}<0$ enters the Berker--Kadanoff phase, but that imaginary-temperature interval is inaccessible from the real wavefunction deformation. \end{revision}